ccochrane/emotionTranscripts/README.md

 (13) fullCodingData.csv - The merged record of video and text coding decisions (from Step 12).

-(14) calculateCoderReliability.R - A script for calculating and graphing the intercoder consistency from the coding data (from Step 13) [TO ADD at Office]
+(14) coderReliability.R - A script for calculating and graphing the intercoder consistency from the coding data (from Step 13)

 (15) coderReliability.PDF - The graph of coder reliability coefficients (from Step 14).
-[TO ADD AT OFFICE]

 (16) /Hansard - The files for Hansard stored in the contemporary .xml format, which extends back to the 39th (2006) Parliament.
 Scraped from www.ourcommons.ca.